9 - Transcription

 Transcription of Multiple Genes

 Not all genes use the same DNA strand as the template strand.
-In figure 9.6, genes A and B use the bottom DNA strand as the template strand for RNA synthesis, while gene C uses the top DNA strand as the template strand.
+In figure 9.6, genes A and B use the bottom DNA strand as the template strand for RNA synthesis, because the promoter is located to the left of the gene.
+Alternatively, gene C uses the top DNA strand as the template strand, as the promoter is located to the right of the gene.
 Genes A and B are transcribed left to right, while gene C is transcribed right to left.
-Notice that the promoters for genes A and B are to the left of the gene, while the promoter for gene C is to the right of the gene.

 Rho (ρ)-Dependent Termination

-Transcriptional termination can occur in two different ways in E. coli:
+Transcriptional termination can occur in two different ways in the bacterium E. coli:

 - Rho (ρ)-independent termination